Applying for Grants

 Get help if you need it.
 Not confident in your writing?
 Stumped by the budget section?
 Seek help from a friend or colleague with expertise in the area where you’re struggling.
 Depending on the scope of the project, it may even be worthwhile to hire someone for assistance and act as an advisor or consultant.

-AFTER RESEARCHING YOUR OPTIONS AND UNDERSTANDING THE REQUIREMENTS, TAKE TIME TO EVALUATE WHETHER YOU CAN MANAGE TO PREPARE AND SUBMIT YOUR PROPOSAL, BUT ALSO FOLLOW THROUGH OF OBSTACLES.
+AFTER RESEARCHING YOUR OPTIONS AND UNDERSTANDING THE REQUIREMENTS, TAKE TIME TO EVALUATE WHETHER YOU CAN MANAGE TO PREPARE AND SUBMIT YOUR PROPOSAL.

 Distill your idea or proposal into a clear, tangible initiative.
 Be able to describe it succinctly.